 Your rights and responsibilities as an employee

-The Alberta Human Rights Act (AHR Act) prohibits discrimination in employment based on the protected grounds of race, colour, ancestry, place of origin, religious beliefs, gender, age, physical disability, mental disability, marital status, family status, source of income, and sexual orientation.
+The Alberta Human Rights Act (AHR Act) prohibits discrimination in employment based on the protected grounds of race, colour, ancestry, place of origin, religious beliefs, gender, gender identity, gender expression, age, physical disability, mental disability, marital status, family status, source of income, and sexual orientation.
 (You can read more about the protected grounds.)
 Employers are expected to create an inclusive workplace that respects the dignity of every individual.
 Employees can play an important role in creating an inclusive workplace by understanding their rights and responsibilities under the AHR Act.

 Employees have the right to: